Hemanthpothu/WebsiteFrontEndDevelopment/README.md

 One of the main issues i was facing was having multiple javascripts in one file.
 This meant that because i had a feature on the index page where the user could input their name as a welcome message,  the javascript was trying to find that function/ feature on all the other pages too which i had not inserted that feature on.
 To get past this Javascript error. i included an 'if' statement to by pass this error

 Also another issue i was having was with the slideshow.
-This is because the code online has onlick which i was not allowed to use, However i adapted the code from online from W3 schools and inserted 'Event Listeners' which enabled me to make the slideshow javascript to work.
+This is because the code online has onlick which i was not allowed to use, However i adapted the code from online from W3 schools and inserted 'Add Event Listeners' which enabled me to make the slideshow javascript to work.

 ![eventlistener](https://user-images.githubusercontent.com/16776625/34449442-19ccfecc-ecf0-11e7-8854-a2c7a80d396c.JPG)